What is the soy checkoff?

 The soybean checkoff works to improve farmers’ profit potential through marketing and promotion, production research and educational efforts.
 The Kentucky Soybean Promotion Board is the Qualified State Soybean Board (QSSB) that administers the soy checkoff program at the state level for Kentucky’s soybean farmers.
 The Board focuses on challenges and opportunities faced by Kentucky soybean farmers.

 A farmer-driven board oversees and manages KSPB’s share of checkoff investments, which focuses on soybean research, domestic and international marketing and education to support the profitability of soybean farmers here in Kentucky.

 Through the checkoff, each farmer contributes one-half of one percent of the price of each bushel at the first point of sale.
 KSPB keeps one-half of the checkoff funds collected to conduct state-specific soy research and promotion activities on behalf of farmers.
 The other half gets sent to the national soy checkoff.

 KSPB allocates a large portion of its operating budget each year to production research.
 This research helps leverage state and federal funds for research at Kentucky universities.
 Some are long-term, ongoing projects for which funds are renewed annually and other projects that are brought before the board for consideration focus on new facets of soybean research.

 The Kentucky Soybean Board works closely with the Kentucky Soybean Association and other agricultural partners to help promote the Kentucky Soybean industry.
-From ag in the classroom to the National Farm Machinery Show to FFA and the State Fair, you’ll find volunteers and staff representing Kentucky soybeans in all the right places.
+From ag in the classroom to the National Farm Machinery Show to 4H and the State Fair, you’ll find volunteers and staff representing Kentucky soybeans in all the right places.